code-with-the-italians/bundel/CONTRIBUTING.md

 # Frequently Asked Questions

-## I can't build the app because it asks for google-services.json
+## I can't build the app because it is missing a `google-services.json` file
+That file is required for Crashlytics, which the app uses to report issues to the authors.
+If you want to build and run the app, you need to obtain your own copy from Firebase:

-1. Create a project on [Firebase console](https://console.firebase.google.com/) using the package name, `dev.sebastiano.bundel` in the AndroidManifest.xml file.
-Use this [guide](https://firebase.google.com/docs/android/setup).
+ 1. Create a project on [Firebase console](https://console.firebase.google.com/) using the package name `dev.sebastiano.bundel`.
+Refer to [this guide](https://firebase.google.com/docs/android/setup) for further details.
-1. Follow the instructions, download the google-services.json file and put it in `app` folder.
+ 2. Follow the instructions, download the `google-services.json` file and put it in the `app` folder.
-1. Enable Crashlytics on Firebase console
+ 3. Enable Crashlytics on the Firebase console.

-NOTE: the dummy-google-services.json in the project is used by CI or if you need to do static analysis
+### Using dummy data
+The [`dummy-google-services.json`](https://github.com/rock3r/bundel/blob/main/build-config/dummy-data/dummy-google-services.json) is enough if you just need to be able to build the app, but don't need to actually run it.
+That's what the CI uses in order to run the tests and static analysis checks.

+If you don't need the app to be fully functional but just want a way to make it build for analysis:
+ 1. Copy the [`build-config/dummy-data/dummy-google-services.json`](https://github.com/rock3r/bundel/blob/main/build-config/dummy-data/dummy-google-services.json) file into the [`app/`](https://github.com/rock3r/bundel/tree/main/app) folder
+ 2. Rename the `dummy-google-services.json` file to `google-services.json`
+ 3. Run static analysis or any checks you want, but remember, the resulting apk is **not ok** to distribute to users.
+You need to generate a proper `google-services.json` from the Firebase Console as described above, to create an apk that works for end users.

 ## What testing tool do you use to generate notifications?

-From the [first stream episode on YouTube](https://www.youtube.com/watch?v=H6jEZY0gxg8&t=1357s) here is the link to the [notification generator](https://github.com/googlecreativelab/digital-wellbeing-experiments-toolkit/tree/master/notifications/notification-generator).
-Build this project and run on your device and it generates notifications.
+From the [first stream episode on YouTube](https://www.youtube.com/watch?v=H6jEZY0gxg8&t=1357s), here is the link to the [notification generator](https://github.com/googlecreativelab/digital-wellbeing-experiments-toolkit/tree/master/notifications/notification-generator).
+Build this project and run it on your device; it generates notifications at reggular intervals.

 # Inspiration
 This guide is inspired to [Juno Suárez' contribution guidelines](https://github.com/junosuarez/CONTRIBUTING.md/blob/master/CONTRIBUTING.md),